 whereby the Council has negotiated the terms of the Contract with one or more providers, Contractors or suppliers selected by it.

-Tenderer/ Tenderers individual, individuals, partnerships, companies or other bodies invited to submit quotes/tenders/prices for providing the Council with Services, supplying requirements specified by the Council in its procurement documentation.

-Goods or carrying out Works.
+Tenderer/ Tenderers individual, individuals, partnerships, companies or other bodies invited to submit quotes/tenders/prices for providing the Council with Services, supplying Goods or carrying out Works.